-After work there are plenty of activities at your fingertips, whether it be something simple like grabbing a drink or a more complex option, like a visit to Vanderbilt’s Sarratt Gallery.
+After work, there are plenty of activities at your fingertips, whether it be something simple like grabbing a drink or a more complex option, such as a visit to Vanderbilt’s Sarratt Gallery.
 Centennial Park, one of Nashville’s premier green spaces, is also situated at the edge of Midtown.

 West End is directly adjacent to Midtown.
 Both Vanderbilt University and Centennial park straddle the border of these two neighborhoods.
 This area is home to the only full-scale replica of the Greek Parthenon.

 Elliston Place is home to some of the city’s most infamous rock clubs, adding to Nashville’s eclectic and vibrant music scene.
 This area is also home to the Nashville Wine Auction, which is the oldest charity wine auction in the US.